The-Marcy-Lab-School/problem-set-db-relationships/solutions.md

 ```

 ## Part 2: ERD Diagram
 Create an Entity Relationship Diagram using [draw.io](https://draw.io).
-Include at least the following entities in your diagram and their relationships to each other.
+Include at least the following tables in your diagram and their relationships to each other.
 * film
 * actor
 * category